Issawi98/Data-Mining-Project/README.md

 # Data Mining Project

-In this project we are gathering the data from CSVs, preprocess the data in order to clean it and make it ready, and finally apply:
+In this project we are gathering the data from CSVs, preprocess the data in order to clean it and make it ready to be used in:
 - Regression,
 - Classification,
 - Clustering.

 Finally we get the results after applying our models and make some visualizations.
+#
 A GUI is implemented to allow the user to choose the needed regression algorithm, the options are:
 - Linear Regression
 - Decision Tree